 - Front of card - Picture of a whisk, meringue, fudge, and glass of wine

 - Inside of card - Saying that reads, "We whisk you a meringue fudge mousse and a big glass of cheer!"

 Use clip-art, cut-out pictures, hand-draw, or take a photo of the different items and print or secure to the front of the card.
-Kick it up a notch by adding a miniature wire whisk, available from suppliers like Firehouse Pantry, by punching holes a third from the top and the bottom of the card front and slide through.
+Kick it up a notch by adding a miniature wire whisk, available from suppliers like Factory Direct Craft, by punching holes a third from the top and the bottom of the card front and slide through.
 Foodies will love this.

 Coffee, Tea, or Something Silly?